A 'How-To' for Scanning

 As you can see in the Xsane GUI image above, that options button is defaulted to 'Viewer' when the GUI first comes up.

 So now it looks like I can use either 'iscan' or 'Xsane' to do scans with the Epson NX430 scanner.

 Some miscellaneous observations :

-I found that the 'sane' and 'xsane' software creates a '.sane/xsane' directory in the user's home directory.
+I found that the 'sane' and 'xsane' software creates a '.sane/xsane' directory (a '.sane' directory with the 'xsane' subdirectory) in the user's home directory.

 When I used the 'ls -l' command, it showed the following files --- each several kilobytes in size.

 The 'Epson:Stylus...' file had been created as a root-owned file.
 The others were owned by my userid.